 - If requesting specimens from more than one specific anatomic site or disease, please complete separate copies of the Request Information Form (biospecimen and donor) as necessary.

 - Animal identity is confidential.
 Samples and accompanying clinical data will be identified by a CCOGC code.
 Primary animal identity will not be released under any circumstances.

-- The PI is responsible for remission of processing fees to the CCOGC for each specimen provided, including fees for any additional services performed and any shipping costs not directly billed to the applicant’s courier account.
+- The PI is responsible for processing fees to the CCOGC for each specimen provided, including fees for any additional services performed and any shipping costs not directly billed to the applicant’s courier account.
 Please refer to our website, www.CCOGC.net, for the current fee table.